 Role of Regulators

 Most of the time, regulators route combined flows, a mixture of sanitary wastes and stormwater, into a much larger pipe that conveys the combined flows to the MWRA's wastewater treatment facility on Deer Island.
-During the larger rain storms, it can be necessary to divert a portion of the storm-related flow into receiving waters.
-Special manholes referred to as regulators are in place to route the excess flows: making it possible to avoid water backing up onto the streets or into buildings.
+During the larger rain storms, it can be necessary for a combined sewer system to allow a portion of the storm-related flow into receiving waters.
+Special structures referred to as regulators are in place to route the excess flows: making it possible to avoid water backing up onto the streets or into buildings.
 The diversion is accomplished without any mechanical equipment.
 Where the flow is directed depends upon water levels; the higher water level flows towards the lower water level.
 If the water level in the regulator is higher than the overflow weir then an overflow occurs.

 BWSC has 82 regulators which it inspects each month to make sure they are operating properly.
 If they find any material restricting the flow at the bottom of the regulator they will remove it.
 The NPDES Permit prohibits any overflows during dry weather.

 As long as the water level in the regulator is below the overflow weir then the incoming water will be conveyed to the MWRA's treatment facility.
 The sketch, demonstrates how the water in the inlet pipe is directed into the interceptor.